All Episodes

 I mean, the waiter will chat with you, of course, right?

-And then, of course, you're only really chatting with the waitress or waiter because they're going to bring your food and it, you know, you might as well have a pleasant experience and interchange because of that, right?
+and then of course you're only really chatting with the waitress or waiter because They're going to bring your food and you know you might as well have a pleasant experience and interchange because of that right Yeah, yeah, that's uh yeah, that's probably most of my interactions is just being polite to each other just for polite sake and not that deep.

 Right.

-That's, that's the, I think that's the magic formula I'm looking for.
+That's the magic formula I'm looking for.

 I think in your mind, you have to please the other person by being something other than who you are in your natural state.

-Because, you know, if you have your thoughts and your feelings in your natural state, then you are going to chat with people spontaneously have thoughts and they're going to find them of interest.
+Because, you know, if you have your thoughts and your feelings in your natural state, then you are going to chat with people spontaneously of thoughts and they're going to find them of interest.

 They're going to bounce back, you know, and that's your natural state.